 Skip to main content

-Fallow parses source code as syntax trees using Oxc.
+Fallow parses source code as syntax trees using Oxc and uses oxc_semantic for scope-aware binding analysis.
 It does not invoke the TypeScript compiler or resolve type information.
-This is the core design trade-off that makes fallow fast.Impact: Type-only imports that are elided by the TypeScript compiler (e.g., import type { Foo }) are handled correctly.
-However, legacy patterns where a value import is used only as a type may cause false positives in rare cases.Workaround: Ensure your project uses isolatedModules: true in tsconfig.json.
-This is already required by esbuild, swc, and Vite, so most modern projects already have it.
-With isolatedModules, every import is either explicitly import type or a real value import, eliminating ambiguity.
+This trade-off is what makes fallow fast.Impact: Type-only imports (import type { Foo }) are handled correctly.
+Value imports used only as type annotations (e.g., import { Foo } followed by const x: Foo) are also tracked correctly via oxc_semantic reference counting.
+Conditional type exports or dead code behind generic interfaces would require actual type resolution to detect.Workaround: Set isolatedModules: true in tsconfig.json. esbuild, swc, and Vite already require this, so most modern projects have it.
+With isolatedModules, every import is either explicitly import type or a real value import, removing ambiguity.

 tsconfig.json